richardgourley/Video-projects-showcase-plugin-with-bespoke-dashboard-page/README.md

 ### SKILLS COVERED

     MVC architecture
-    Separating classes into helper, init and model files Separating logic from views
+    Plugin structure - separating classes into helper, init and model folders.
+    Separating logic from views
     Adding a custom post type
     Adding a bespoke admin page
     Updating post meta data
-    Activation hooks in WP
+    Activation and deactivation hooks in WP
     Localizing a PHP array into a Javascript file Retrieving and saving taxonomy terms
     Retrieving and saving post meta
-    Setting up a bespoke form for inserting a custom post type Using JS to select an image URL from the current media files in the WP site Wordpress data validation and sanitization
+    Setting up a bespoke form for inserting a custom post type Using JS to open the media library and select an image url in a form Wordpress data validation and sanitization
     Creating and updating posts with code in WP Abstract classes